RanitManik/frontendmentor.io/README.md

 ## Acknowledgments

-I would like to express my gratitude to:
+I want to extend my gratitude to Frontend Mentor for offering engaging challenges that have helped me improve my skills and work on real-world projects.
+I also appreciate the supportive and inspiring community members at Frontend Mentor for their invaluable feedback and discussions throughout my learning journey.

-- Frontend Mentor for providing these engaging challenges that help me enhance my skills and build real-world projects.
+---

-- The supportive and inspiring community members at Frontend Mentor.
-Your feedback and discussions have been invaluable in my learning journey.
+  <p align="center">Thank you for exploring the <strong>frontendmentor.io</strong>!
+Happy coding! 🚀</p>